seohyg/rfid_cabinet/README.md

 If prompted, enter the password for the pi user.
 You should now be connected to your Raspberry Pi through VSCode.

+## sol_act_test Description

+This is a code for testing the operation of the solenoid.
+This helps to verify if the wiring is correct

 ## sol_api_test Description

-sol_api_test is a code for testing the operation of the solenoid.
-This helps to verify if the wiring is correct.
 It includes a section to test API communication.
 After ensuring the interpreter is correct, sol_api_test runs in the Raspberry Pi environment, and client runs in an external environment to communicate.

 ### Setup Instructions

-1. Set up and activate the virtual environment:
+Set up and activate the virtual environment:
    ```bash
    python3 -m venv env
    source env/bin/activate